 The demand for tech talent around the world is greater than ever.
 In addition to continuously recruiting qualified applicants, companies like Verizon are taking control by putting a modern spin on a traditional job-training program: the apprenticeship.
+Through taking a look at some apprenticeship case studies, we can form a better picture on how such programs can alleviate talent shortages and create exceptional employees.

-Apprenticeships combine a classroom or online curriculum with on-the-job training.
+Apprenticeships typically combine a classroom or online curriculum with on-the-job training.
 While common in occupations like carpentry and masonry, Harvard research indicates apprenticeships could help fill skill gaps in more than 75 industries, including architecture, graphic design, and nuclear medicine.

 Verizon launched its Thrive apprenticeship program in Dallas in June 2021.
 “The world is fast becoming a place where the skills you have are far more important than how or when you get them,” Sam Hammock, Executive Vice President and CHRO at Verizon, tells Staffing.com.
 “With that, we are working to redefine our job requirements and talent process to prioritize skills and capabilities.
-As part of this strategy, we created our apprenticeship program to open doors to careers in technology for aspiring innovators who would otherwise struggle to enter.”
+As part of this strategy, we created the Verizon Thrive apprenticeship program to open doors to careers in technology for aspiring innovators who would otherwise struggle to enter.”

 Apprenticeships offer valuable training for job seekers without the expenses and debt of higher education.
 Companies benefit from apprenticeships both in access to skilled workers and a 92% employee retention rate of people who have come through the program.
 In many states, businesses can qualify for tax credits by hiring apprentices, and employers can apply for funding and other resources from federal programs.